pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

         -   $f = \Omega(g)$ means $g = O(f)$.
         -   $f = \Theta(g)$ means $f = O(g)$ and $f = \Omega(g)$.

--   **You may be provided certain statements about asymptotic analysis of running times and asked to show if they are correct or not.
+-   **You may be ovided certain statements about asymptotic analysis of running times and asked to show if they are correct or not.
 For instance, "n to the a dominates n to the b if a is greater than b.**